brucou/2048s/README.md

 We could do some PBT based on other properties that are not used for the implementation.
 But we'll save ourselves the trouble as we are happy already about the confidence generated so far by previous tests for `collapse_to_the_right`.

 ## UI testing
+Largely same as those for collapse_to_the_right

 # Screenshots

 # Room for improvement
+- refactor collapse_to_the_[right/left] into a single function with a direction parameter?

 # Lessons learnt
 ## CSS